ibm-cloud-docs/assistant/dialog-voice-actions.md

 ### **command_info.type** : *configure*

 Applies a set of parameters to pass to the {{site.data.keyword.speechtotextshort}} service.
 Allows a user to dynamically define the parameters based on the dialog flow.
-For instance, a user can choose a specific customization ID or grammar at a specific point in the dialog flow or step in the Action.
+For instance, a user can choose a specific customization ID or grammar at a specific point in the dialog flow or step in the actions.

 |parameter name|parameter value| required (yes/no) | default |